nerevu/riko/README.rst

 .. [#] Doesn't depend on outside services like MySQL, Kafka, YARN, ZooKeeper, or Mesos
 .. [#] `Complex Event Processing`_
 .. [#] Huginn doesn't appear to make `async web requests`_
-.. [#] Many frameworks can't parse RSS streams without the use of 3rd party libraries
+.. [#] Many libraries can't parse RSS streams without the use of 3rd party libraries
-.. [#] While most frameworks offer a local mode, many require integrating with a data ingestor (e.g., Flume/Kafka) to do anything useful
+.. [#] While most libraries offer a local mode, many require integrating with a data ingestor (e.g., Flume/Kafka) to do anything useful
-.. [#] I can't find evidence that these frameworks offer a async APIs (and apparently `Spark doesn't`_)
+.. [#] I can't find evidence that these libraries offer a async APIs (and apparently `Spark doesn't`_)

 Usage
 -----